CertIZDAT/russian-trusted-root-ca-analyzer/README.md

-# Research into the use of Ministry of Digital Development root certificates and self-signed SSL certificates on the Runet.
+# Research into the use of Ministry of Digital Development root certificates and self-signed SSL certificates on the Runet

-This script allows you to analyse which sites require a Russian root certificate to work correctly.
+This script allows you to analyze which sites require a Russian root certificate to work correctly.
 It also checks for the presence of some self-signed certificates issued by companies associated with Russia.
 The results of each run are stored in the `results` directory and in the SQlite3 [statistics.db](statistics.db) database at the end of the analysis.